ryan-howard-hc/RestaurantMenu-REACT/Pseudocode.md

 - BOOTSTRAP via NPM
 - API retrieval through AXIOS
 - DYNAMIC menu - SECTIONS such as appetizers, pasta, sandwiches, etc
-               - AT LEAST 15 items
+               - AT LEAST 15 meals
                - ORGANISM display for each section
-               - BOOTSTRAP card for each item
+               - BOOTSTRAP card for each meal
 - MANAGE react component state
 - RESPONSIVE to mobile users